 This graph shows January inventory over the last 25 years, On the Market Snapshot, pulled from MLS for every January 15th:

 Inventory usually follows the same path that it always takes: lowest in winter, increases in spring until it peaks in mid to late summer, and then by fall, it drops dramatically.
 As you can see in 2020, the trend was rerouted in March (week 13) when the stay-at-home orders were instituted and so we didn’t see the usual rise in inventory from weeks 15 through week 40 (March thru September).
 We saw those little dips around the 4th of July and Labor Day and then the rise after Labor day before the fall’s decline.
 2021 started significantly lower than 2020 but the trend for more inventory is likely to begin its rise in a couple of weeks.
 See below.

 This graph shows weekly inventory year over year going back to 2014:

-Though this year the path has started at a higher point, it’s likely to follow the same trends that we’ve seen for the past 5 years.
+As you can see in the graph above in red, 2020 inventory, which was at 9,951 homes on February 3, 2020, was at a significantly lower point than any start to recent years, and February 3, 2021, was 37% lower at 6,299.
+Though this year the path has started at such a low point, we are hopeful that it will follow the same trends that we’ve seen for the past few years with the exception of 2020.
 Inventory levels directly correlate to the seller’s market vs buyer’s market phenomenon, when the market shifts in and out of favor depending on the season.
-We explained this deeper in May in our blog Don’t Worry Buyers, This Won’t Last Forever which addresses buyer frustration in a seller’s market.
+We explained this deeper last July in our blog Don’t Worry Buyers, This Won’t Last Forever which addresses buyer frustration in a seller’s market.